cadfaeldb/cadfaeldb.github.io/docs/index.md

 # Cadfael Reference Documents

-An online repository of references to explain, in-depth, why certain checks will trigger.
+An online repository of references to explain, in-depth, why certain checks will trigger in [Cadfael](https://github.com/xsist10/cadfael/).

 ## Types of checks